PACChem/RCDriver/README.md

 **Reaction type:**

 Specify the type of reaction.
-Currently TorsScan will perform Abstraction, Addition, and Isomerization reactions.
+Currently RCDriver will perform Abstraction, Addition, and Isomerization reactions.
 Default is blank, which means that the job is a well.

 *Reaction type: Abstraction*